apocalyptech/pydailystrips/README.md

 *(Note: I've never kept an actual changelog for this, but with some added functionality in June 2025, it seemed like well past the time to do so.)*

+**October 31, 2025**
+ - **Strip Definition Updates:**
+   - Red Meat site got a revamp, and switching its definition to pull from their "Mystery Meat" random strip link.
+Will have to check occasionally to see if Max ever starts posting new strips to the main page.

 **October 20, 2025**
  - **Strip Definition Updates:**
    - Fixed War and Peas